sahil143/hac-dev/README.md

+# ⚠️ This Repository Is Deprecated
+This repository is no longer maintained.
+Please visit the new repo: https://github.com/konflux-ci/konflux-ui

 # HAC Developer Experience

 React.js application for HAC Developer Experience built using Patternfly 4 and shared Red Hat cloud service frontend components.
 This application integrates into cloud.redhat.com using Webpack 5 module federation.